niklasramo/popo.js/README.md

   // Format => "targetX targetY baseX baseY"
   position: "center top left bottom",

-  // Define a single offset or multiple offsets
-  // separated with comma.
+  // Define a single offset or multiple offsets separated with comma.
   offset: "12, 30deg -600, -56 98, 1000deg 9",

-  // An optional container element that is used for
+  // An optional container element that is used for collision detection.
-  // collision detection.
-Defaults to null.
-Needs to be defined for
+  // Defaults to null.
+Must to be defined for onCollision option to have
-  // onCollision option to have any effect.
+  // any effect.
   container: container,

-  // Define a collision method using one of the formats below.
+  // Define a collision method using one of the formats wth the given
+  // methods below.
+The idea is to define a collision method for each
+  // side separately.

+  // Methods: "none", "push", "push!"

   // Formats:
-  // "all-sides"
+  // "left-top-right-bottom"
-  // "x-axis y-axis"
+  // "left-right top-bottom"
-  // "left-side top-and-bottom-side right-side"
-  // "left-side top-side right-side bottom-side"

-  // Methods: "none", "push", "push!"
+  // "left top-bottom right"
+  // "left top right bottom"

-  // Note that alternatively you can define a function for onCollision
+  // Note that alternatively you can use onCollision as a callback
-  // so you can create your own collision handling method.
+  // function so you can create your own collision method.
   // => onCollision: function (targetPosition, positionData) {}
   onCollision: "push! none push push"